EsriDevEvents/locup/README.md

 # Introduction
-Unlocking the Power of ArcGIS Location Platform Using Rust
+Unlocking the Power of ArcGIS Location Platform Using Rust - under active development

 This repository contains code and resources for leveraging [ArcGIS Location Platform](https://location.arcgis.com/) with the [Rust](https://www.rust-lang.org/) programming language.
 We provide supplemental source code, samples, common practices, and resources supporting our technical sessions.